elebail202/Function_Documentation/documentation.md

         backimgs(1).filename(1).name='IM-0001-0001-0001.IMA';
         dcinfo=dicominfo(backimgs(1).filename(1).name);
     ```

+    *I did the same kind of changes at line 2496 where I manually specified 'backimgs(ac).folder(1).name'*.

     And now, still in 'format_results.m', I don't know to what fid_patreport refers to.
 So I have an error because it is not the good format when calling the function.
     I finally understood that 'fid_patreport' was supposed to be a text file so I decided to create it, at line 204 :